Information in this article applies to:

 Flat-field correction is an image processing technique that improves digital image quality by removing artifacts and distortions.
 It compensates for different illuminator levels across the field of view of the camera.
 An image that has been flat-fielded will exhibit a uniform look (a flat-field).

-Without flat field correction, it is easy to see the individual fields in a large, stitched image.
+Without flat field correction, it is easy to see the individual fields in a large, stitched image (as shown in the image to the right).
 The individual fields, where stitched, may differ by only a few pixel values.
-But, the human eye can easily discern the minuscule differences.
+But, the human eye can easily discern these minuscule differences.

-The problems and solutions described here apply to large stitched images.
+The problems and solutions described here apply primarily to large stitched images.